abisheg0213/Task-Management-Application/README.md

 => The Landing page also contains a form to submit a new Task by providing Task name, Description, task due date and task priority

-=> Each Task contains thre buttons
+=> Each Task contains three buttons

     (i) View : To view to the detailed information about the task.
-It will redirect to task info page where detailed information about the task is provided with option toedit the details
+It will redirect to task info page where detailed information about the task is provided with option to edit the details

     (ii) Complete : To complete a specific Task